BASW Title IV-E Child Welfare Training Program

 Step 2: Apply to the CSU, Chico, School of Social Work BASW Professional Sequence Program.
 Download all application materials from the Web site, complete the application, and mail or deliver to the School of Social Work.

-An awards committee, made up of representatives of the CSU, Chico, School of Social Work, and representatives of public child welfare agencies from counties surrounding the University, will review all applications, interview qualifying candidates, and finalize selection of candidates to whom the award will be offered.
+An awards committee, made up of representatives of the CSU, School of Social Work, and community partners, which may include representatives of public child welfare agencies, tribal child welfare, county adoptions, and state adoptions, will review all applications, interview qualifying candidates, and finalize selection of candidates to whom the award will be offered.

 School of Social Work